Why Panic Attacks Feel So Scary: Understanding the Fear of Bodily Symptoms Through CBT

 You Do Not Have to Navigate Panic Alone

-Living with panic attacks and fear of bodily symptoms can feel exhausting and isolating.
-Many people begin structuring their lives around avoiding discomfort, which can impact work, relationships, social activities, and overall wellbeing.
+Living with panic attacks can feel isolating.
+Many people begin planning their lives around avoiding discomfort or situations that feel unsafe.

 To read more about Cognitive Behavioural Therapy (CBT), click here.